Radio wasn't part of the plan but neither was starting a podcast & live-stream company.

 To this day I still get to enjoy my love for film production producing videos like my documentary Staying With Strangers, helping create relationships by inspiring people to travel more while spending less and creating a stream of income by hosting travelers like you!
 Then there's my Tik Tok account.

 There's nothing better than waking up every day doing what you love even if it wasn't what you originally intended to do.

-Radio may not be my end all career, as the universe keeps guiding me in different directions like sharing my story in 2019 as a guest on the Guys Who Do Stuff Podcast of how I left a well paying job in broadcasting after 15 plus years in this industry to focus on my personal life and the people in it.
+Radio may not be my end all career, as the universe keeps guiding me in different directions like sharing my story in 2019 as a guest on the Guys Who Do Stuff Podcast of how I left a good paying job in broadcasting after 15 plus years in this industry to focus on my personal life and the people in it.

 Plus, we talked about my ex-girlfriend's positive co-parenting relationship, making money traveling and more.
 Check it out here.

 I hope to have inspired so many others at a critical fork in the road on how to take that big step in their life.
 Sharing the stories of so many that have taken a leap of faith to better their life was a passion project that came out of redirecting my focus more on my personal life resulting in the Pajama Podcast and LIVE Online With Brody!